 Where to Start?

 Your locally owned nurseries and growers are often leaders in promoting the use of native plants and waterwise practices.
 Visit them in lieu of the big box nurseries, which often don’t carry native-to-region plants.
-Most communities host a variety of garden organizations, including wildlife gardening groups, Master Naturalist and Master Gardener groups, as well as native plant societies; attend some meetings and ask questions.
+Most communities host a variety of garden organizations, including wildlife gardening groups, Credentialed Garden Writer groups, as well as native plant societies; attend some meetings and ask questions.

 There is a wealth of information available for a home garden revolution to take hold.
 Let’s work together to create welcoming gardens for wildlife who require gardens for their survival.
 Let’s promote sustainable methods of gardening, free of pesticides and herbicides, but rich in native plants and wildlife.
 We owe it to our native wildlife, our national heritage, and our future.